 - In Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children in KS1 and EYFS also take home a story book to share with their families. - Children from Reception onwards have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Our young readers visit Newmarket Library - Our school library is open daily after school for families to visit with their child (on a weekly class rota) - Our Nursery offers a book loan scheme - In Spring Term to Autumn Term, we open our playground library - We hold our annual reading at bedtime event - We regularly welcome authors into our school - Nursery parents are invited into class for stay and read sessions each week - Reception parents are invited into class during the year to enjoy reading with their child
+The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Our young readers visit Newmarket Library - Our school library is open weekly after school for families to visit with their child - Our Nursery offers a book loan scheme - In Spring Term to Autumn Term, we open our playground library - We hold our annual reading at bedtime event - We regularly welcome authors into our school - Nursery and Reception parents are invited into class for stay and read sessions each half term